valentin-velev29/DLSS-24-GPT-2-Project/README.md

 * [market_analysis.xlsx](): Contains the results from our market analysis (see our paper for more information)

 ## Notebooks
-The Jupyter Notebooks we used for all our computation, analysis, and visualization are in the main branch and in the folders [Classification]() and [Synthetic Product Review Generation and Analysis]().
+The Jupyter Notebooks we used for all our computation, analysis, and visualization are in the [Main Brach](https://github.com/valentin-velev29/DLSS-24-GPT-2-Project) and in the folders [Classification]() and [Synthetic Product Review Generation and Analysis]().
 Below you will find a brief overview of the Jupyter Notebooks:

 Main branch:
 * [ETL.ipynb](): Notebook for data preprocessing / extract-transform-load (ETL) pipeline including: